BxCppDev/Bayeux/source/bxdpp/README.txt

-dpp (Data Processing Pipeline) is a C++ program library that handles a data processing  pipeline model using the  datatools' things container as the main data model and facilities from the cuts library.
+dpp (Data Processing Pipeline) is a C++ program library that implements a data processing  pipeline model using the ``datatools::things`` generic container as the main data model and facilities from the ``cuts`` library.

 dpp  depends  on cuts,  brio,  mygsl  and  datatools from  the  Bayeux software collection and third party software from the Cadfael software